Systems Thinking Genealogical Directory & Resources

 We Know Your Time Is Valuable

 We have developed easy-to-answer questionnaires to register yourself in the STVIC Directory and contribute your learning activity and project high level information.
-The Personal Bio, Learning Summary and Project Summary questionnaires only ask for information that we feel provides the highest impact learning and networking details to website viewers while respecting your personal privacy preferences.
+The Personal Bio, Learning Summary and Project Summary questionnaires only ask for information that we feel provides the highest impact engagement and community resource details to website viewers while respecting your personal privacy preferences.
 For your convenience the Learning Summary Questionnaire and Project Summary Questionnaire can be sent in any time after your Personal Bio is published on the website.

 Systems Thinking Frequently Asked Questions